Current Affairs-Topics

 Technical Assistance

-• A dedicated $3 million will assist states and urban local bodies in preparing bankable and sustainable urban development projects, key to advancing India's urban transformation 2025.
+• A dedicated $3 million will assist states and urban local bodies in preparing bankable and sustainable urban development projects, key to advancing India's urban transformation by 2025.

 Metro and RRTS Expansion